This section will cover:

 In December 2015, the Welsh government announced that NHS Wales would be following the recommendations of the JCVI by launching a HPV vaccination programme for MSM, aged up to 45, who attend sexual health clinics .
 This programme is currently being planned and further announcements will be being made about how and when it will be being rolled out.

 In March 2016, the Scottish government announced that they would also be introducing vaccination for MSM aged up to 45.
-This will begin in January 2017 and the vaccine will be available free of charge through sexual health and GUM clinics.
+Once the programme begins the vaccine will be available free of charge through sexual health and HIV clinics.
 It will be being offered to MSM when they attend these clinics, even if they are attending for another reason.
 This is called opportunistic vaccination.

 In June 2016, Public Health England began trialling the vaccination of MSM at a select number of GUM and HIV clinics in England.
 Based on the results of this trial they will make a decision on whether or not to roll this programme out across the whole of England.